Published:

 Insight: The live view is the feature with the highest engagement (views and clicks) in our app.

 Takeaway: Users prioritize live data on energy production and consumption, and they want quick access to this information to adjust their behavior accordingly.
 As such, critical live insights should be available with as few clicks as possible on the main dashboard.
+Real-time energy monitoring is crucial to helping users optimize their energy use.

 2. Historical views remain valuable